 The shoreline of the islands supports a wide variety of reptiles, including the state’s highest concentration of the fox snake, which is harmless.
 At one time, the timber rattlesnake was quite prevalent on the islands but is extinct from the area.
 Nearby Rattlesnake Island was so named due to the abundant presence of this reptile years ago.

-Lake Erie water snakes, a subspecies of the Northern water snake, comes in a variety of colors, ranging from banded gray and brown blotches to solid gray.
-This particular snake has one of the smallest geographic ranges of any vertebrate in the world.
+Lake Erie water snakes, a subspecies of the Northern water snake, come in various colors, ranging from banded gray and brown blotches to solid gray.
+This particular snake has one of the smallest geographic ranges of any vertebrate worldwide.
 It is only found on the islands of Lake Erie.
 It is similar to its relative, the Northern water snake, except that the dark pattern of crossbands is pale or not visible at all.
 The general coloration is greenish, brownish, or gray.
 The belly is pale yellow or white and occasionally tinged with orange or pink down the center.

 The Snakes prefer to spend time near the water’s edge basking on the rocky shoreline in the Summer.
 They can also be seen or foraging just offshore.
 In the Winter, their sites are typically located within 76 yards of the shore in rocky substrates.
 They occasionally are covered with leaf litter, soil, grass, and decaying wood.
 Their sites include man-made and natural structures in open and wooded areas.
 Mating season is from late May to early June by forming “mating balls.”
 These balls consist of one female and several males.
 The live birth of the 30 or so pencil-sized young occurs in September.
 About 15 percent of the young survive their first year.